 It is impossible to show how exquisitely my artwork was lit to enhance the intent of the work.
 The blades of withered grass on Blight-World Hunger (left) had extra shadows.
 Blood-Water Pollution (right) had watery red reflections (just like water) bouncing onto the wall.

-If you live in New York or are visiting in the next 6 months, I recommend making it a priority to view Evil: A Matter of Intent.
+Thank you to everyone who was living in or visiting New York that made it a priority to view Evil: A Matter of Intent.

-This week another adventure begins.
+This week in November of 2015, another adventure begins.
 This time to Washington D.C. for the opening of the Renwick Gallery.
 Below is shot of the invitation that arrived in the mail.
 Gold embossed lettering on a thick square of dense cardboard.
 This memorable invitation seemed too special to miss.
 My cocktail outfit is ready in my suitcase.